aharonium/opensiddur.org/posts/HTML/prayers/secular-calendar/state-of-israel/yom-hashoah/seder-for-yom-hashoah-by-isaac-gantwerk-mayer.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
-The more one drives in the enormity of the Holocaust, the more commendable the mitzvah.
+The more one drives in the enormity of the Holocaust, the more commendable the mitsvah.
 </div></td></tr>

 <tr><td style="vertical-align:top;" width="46%">